blogger323/standard-widget-extensions/readme.txt

 == Screenshots ==

 1. Widgets in Twenty Twelve/Twenty Eleven with custom icon/Twenty Ten
-2. Settings
+2. Settings with default values

 == Changelog ==

 = 1.5 - ??? =
 * Initial collapsed behavior changed to reflect initial block/none status.
-* Header Space.
+* A new option for floating header-space adjustment.
-* Reload Me warning.
+* Reload Me warning while resizing.
-* Better behavior of sticky sidebars.
+* Improved behavior of sticky sidebars.

 = 1.4 - Jan 6, 2014 =
 * Support for the 2nd sidebar.